-My first incursion in experimental ecology took place during my PhD thesis in Paris, under the supervision of Oliver Kaltz when we set up a new lab-based model consisting of the Ciliate protozoan Paramecium caudatum and its bacterial parasite Holospora undulata (Restif & Kaltz 2006).
-Starting in 2011 I am setting up a new system in the lab, using the free-living nematode Caenorhabditis elegans as a host of various parasitic micro-organisms.
-Working with Anaid Diaz, we combine experimental and theoretical work to quantify the dynamics of infection at the levels of individual hosts and populations, paving the way for an integrative model to study the evolution of host-pathogen interactions.
-I am also working with Dave Lunn to develop a Bayesian framework that enables us to fit complex mechanistic models to inidividual and population level data from microcosm experiments (Lunn et al, 2013, PLoS One).
+My first incursion in experimental ecology took place during my PhD thesis in Paris, under the supervision of Oliver Kaltz when we set up a new lab-based model consisting of the Ciliate protozoan Paramecium caudatum and its bacterial parasite Holospora undulata to investigate the relationship between virulence and modes of transmission.
+I then worked with Dave Lunn to develop a Bayesian framework that enabled us to fit complex mechanistic models to individual and population level data from these experiments (Lunn et al, 2013, PLoS One).

 D. Model-Guided Fieldwork for Wildlife Infectious Diseases.

 I have been collaborating with James Wood, Andrew Cunningham and Tony Fooks on a research programme on the ecology and epidemiology of zoonotic viruses in the African Straw-Coloured Fruit Bat (Eidolon helvum).
-In addition to advising on study design, I have been supervising two PhD students: Wellcome Trust Fellow David Hayman and Gates Scholar Alexandra Kamins.
-With the support of the RAPIDD programme, we are working with Colleen Webb's group to develop a a multi-disciplinary framework for model-guided field studies (Restif et al, 2012 Ecology Letters).
+In addition to advising on study design, I have supervised two PhD students: Wellcome Trust Fellow David Hayman and Gates Scholar Alexandra Kamins.
+With the support of the RAPIDD programme, we have been working with Colleen Webb's group to develop a a multi-disciplinary framework for model-guided field studies (Restif et al, 2012 Ecology Letters).
 In our latest study with Alison Peel, we used stochastic models to investigate the effects of seasonal birth pulses on the persistence of pathogens in wildlife populations (Peel et al 2013, Proc R Soc B).

 - Funding: CIDC, ZSL, AHVLA, Wellcome Trust, Gates Cambridge Trust, RAPIDD, RCUK.